Unprotect-Project/Unprotect_Submission/README.md

-# Unprotect Submission
+# Unprotect Contribution
 The Unprotect Project is an open-source database that aims to classify the malware evasion techniques to strenghten the security in place but also understand how malware can bypass security mechanisms.
 This is also a handy resource for red teamer.

+This project is community centric so everyone can contribute to the database.
+The goal of this repository is to propose a simple way to the community to contribute to the project.
 For every contributors we will add your name in the contributor section [here](https://search.unprotect.it/about/).

-This project is community centric so everyone can contribute to the database.
+Before writing a proposal, we recommend to have a look to one example [here](https://search.unprotect.it/technique/kill-process/)

+To add a technique you can fork this repository, create folder including the technique name and add the details.
+You have a template example available [here](https://github.com/fr0gger/Unprotect_Submission/tree/main/techniques/template_description).
+Once you added your technique you can PR it.

+You will find more details of the process to add, modify or update a techniques.

 ## Adding a new technique to the database
 To contribute you can send a pull request to this repository containing the technique title in the PR and including the following elements: